briansemrau/MIDI-LLM-tokenizer/README.md

 # Vocabulary

 MIDI files contain a lot of data, and only some of it can be reasonably learned by a language model.
-Inspired by MuseNet and Oore et. al, 2018, we have two main types of tokens:
+Inspired by OpenAI MuseNet and Oore et. al, 2018, we have two main types of tokens:
-- Wait tokens for timing (125 of them)
+- Wait tokens for timing (125 of them, representing real time)
-- Combined note+velocity+instrument tokens (128 notes * 16 quantized velocity * 16 binned instruments = 32768)
+- Combined note+velocity+instrument tokens (128 notes * 16 quantized velocity * 16 binned instruments = 32768 tokens)
-And also pad/start/end tokens.
+- plus pad/start/end tokens.

+Notes and quantized velocities are encoded as hex, while instruments are encoded as the shortest unique string.

+We (knowingly) discard the following information:
+- Panning
+- Pitch bend
+- Modulation
+- Key signature
+- Time signature
+- Track names
+- Instrument names (we assume the standard GM instruments)

 # Scripts